Table of Contents

 Signs of a functional alcoholic can include some of the following:

-• Attempting to hide the frequency or amount of alcohol and individual drinks – sometimes referred to as a closet drinker
+- Drinking alone or attempting to hide the frequency or amount of alcohol and individual drinks – sometimes referred to as a closet drinker or closet alcoholic

 Consequences of Functional Alcoholism